melbournebioinformatics/MelBioInf_docs/docs/tutorials/git/git.md

         1. By default, `ls` does not display hidden files (starting with a `.` character).
 The `.git` directory hidden by default when we create it.
         2. `-a` shows **all** of the files and directories, including hidden ones.
         3. If we don't know what a command-line flag means, we can try looking for the command in the man pages, for example by typing `man ls`.
-        4. The `.` and `..` files respectively refer to the current directory and the directory one level above (the `Desktop`, in this case).
+        4. The `.` and `..` files respectively refer to the current directory and the directory one level above (the `Documents`, in this case).

 We can now try one of the most important Git commands, which tells us the current state of our repository: